MostafaMGomaa/TODO/README.md

 ## How list works

 - Add your tasks by press Add button or hit enter key
-- Clear your list by press clear button
+- Clear all tasks by press clear button